 It doesn’t matter if it is rap, metal, or jazz.

 All that matters is that it is music you love and can lose yourself in.

-Just take a little bit of time and create a playlist of your favorite songs and label the playlist accordingly.
+Take a little time and create a playlist of your favorite songs and label the playlist accordingly.

-And when you listen to music and exercise, you are getting a double dose of stress busters in one shot!
+And when you listen to music while exercising, you get a double dose of making stress disappear!